mhuang001/fdi-dev/doc/sphinx/index.rst

 *Context* type of SPDCs are provided so that references of SPDCs can become components, enabling SPDCs to encapsulate rich, deep, **sophisticated, and accessible contextual data**, yet remain light weight.

-For data processors, an HTML **server** with **RESTful APIs** is implemented (named Processing Node Server, PNS) to exchange SPDC data, especially suitable for **Docker containers** running Linux.
-There are a lot of legacy software, or software only runs on a specific combination of OS type, version, language, and library.
-These software could be highly expensive to replace but need to be run side-by-side with new software to form an integral data processing pipeline, as "nodes" of  processing tasks.
-Docker containers are often the perfect solution to insulate software with incompatible dependencies.
-SPDC allows such processing tasks to run in the PNS memory space, in a daemon process, or in the OS, receiving input and delivering output through a 'delivery man' protocol.
+For data processors, an HTML **server** with **RESTful APIs** is implemented (named Processing Node Server, PNS) to interface data processing modules.
+PNS is especially suitable for **Docker containers** in pipelines mixing **legacy software** or software of incompatible environments to form an integral data processing pipeline.

 SPDC Python packages
 ====================